stilt0n/monkey-interpreter-go/README.md

 - Comments.
 Can use `#` character for single line comments.
 - Divide by zero error handling.
 Returns divide by zero error when this is attempted.
+- Error for function calls with incorrect number of arguments.